squint-cljs/squint/README.md

 ## Squint

-Squint is a compiler for a light-weight dialect of ClojureScript.
+Squint is a light-weight dialect of ClojureScript with a compiler and standard library.
 You can think of this as CLJS lite or CLJS--.

 Squint is not intended as a full replacement for ClojureScript but as a tool to target JS when you need something more light-weight in terms of interop and